Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Guide To Sikh Weddings

-Royalbindi understands the significance of Sikh weddings and the desire to capture every precious moment of this joyous celebration.
-Our team of experienced sikh wedding photographers is dedicated to preserving the essence of Sikh weddings through stunning visuals and heartfelt storytelling.
 Here, we delve into the beauty and grandeur of Sikh weddings, exploring their rich traditions, ceremonies, and the unbreakable bond of love that unites two souls.

 Pre-Wedding Sikh Traditions

-Kurmai Ceremony / Roka /Rokha Ceremony:
+Kurmai Ceremony / Roka /Rokha Ceremony

-The Sikh Kurmai ceremony or Roka ceremony / Rokha ceremony, a vital step in a Sikh wedding, involves the official announcement of the engagement.
+The Sikh Kurmai ceremony, or Roka ceremony / Rokha ceremony, is a vital step in a Sikh wedding, and it involves the official announcement of the engagement.
 Families exchange gifts and blessings, blending tradition and spirituality with prayers, sweet offerings, and traditional items.
-The ceremony ends with a communal meal and heartfelt blessings for the couple’s future happiness.
-While similar to engagement, the specific customs may vary among Sikh families and communities.

 This ceremony symbolises the formal commitment between the couple and their families, marking the beginning of their journey together.
 It is often an intimate gathering of close relatives and friends, where both families come together to celebrate the union with joy and reverence.
-Traditional rituals, such as the groom receiving a kara (steel bracelet) or a shawl, further highlight the cultural significance of this event.
-Modern interpretations of the Kurmai or Roka ceremony often include personalised elements like exchanging rings or incorporating contemporary decor, blending age-old traditions with a touch of modernity to create a truly memorable occasion.

 Roka